ntran0429/ntran0429.github.io/_pages/about.md

   - /about.html
 ---

-### I use data to feed my curiosity and make informed decisions.
+### I am a naturally curious and practical person, and I use data to answer questions and make informed decisions.
 ### How to reach me: [LinkedIn](https://www.linkedin.com/in/nguyen-tran-unt/), email nguyentran3@my.unt.edu